 In some auto accident claims in South Carolina, it is easy to see who was at-fault.
 The at-fault driver made an obvious mistake, was clearly intoxicated, was evidently distracted, or was following too closely to stop in time.
 Many cases involve breaking traffic laws, disregarding signals and speed limits, or aggressive driving.
 These cases will give you no trouble when it comes to determining fault.
 They are clear and the evidence is inarguable.
 But what happens when fault is not so obvious?
 How do you figure out if it was your fault, the other driver’s fault, or some combination?
 If you are sure of fault, how are you going to prove it to the insurance company or a jury?
-The auto accident attorneys at the Elrod Pope Law Firm can help.
+The auto accident attorneys at the Elrod Pope Accident & Injury Attorneys can help.

 Start By Ascertaining Exactly What Caused the Auto Accident to Occur

 While you might be certain that you didn’t do anything wrong, you’ll need much more than your word of honor to prove it.
 This is where it helps to have collected as much evidence as possible at the scene of the collision.
 If you were able to take pictures of skid marks, the placement of the vehicles when they stopped, the road conditions, and other relevant images that could prove fault, then this will help.